stekolla/p2-backend/README.md

 This will start the FastAPI backend and a PostgreSQL database container.

 ### 4. Access the API
-Once running, the API will be available at:
+Once running, the API will be available at http://localhost:8000/

 - Docs: http://localhost:8000/doc
 - Redoc: http://localhost:8000/redoc

+For more complex examples, see the `examples` folder.

 ## Other Tasks
 ### 1. Run Tests